 - Credit Charge Authorizer

-Job Demand for Credit Authorizers, Checkers, and Clerks
+Job Opportunities for Credit Authorizers, Checkers, and Clerks

-In the United States, there were 38,500 jobs for Credit Authorizer, Checker, or Clerk in 2016.
+There were about 38,500 jobs for Credit Authorizer, Checker, or Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Credit Authorizer, Checker, or Clerk.
 The BLS estimates 3,700 yearly job openings in this field.

 The states with the most job growth for Credit Authorizer, Checker, or Clerk are Utah, Florida, and Washington.
 Watch out if you plan on working in West Virginia, New Mexico, or Pennsylvania.
 These states have the worst job growth for this type of profession.